n8n-io/n8n-docs/docs/doc2/table-extraction/save-rules-and-delete-rules.md

 As soon as this document is imported into DOC² in the future, the rules are automatically applied during extraction and will always arrange the data into the trained format.

-The rule indicator shows how many rules have been defined and saved for this document.
+The rule indicator, illustrated below, shows how many rules have been defined and saved for this document.

 ![](/_images/doc2/image-34.png)